MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 ---
 lab:
-    title: 'Enhance a Report in Power BI Desktop, Part 2'
+    title: 'Enhance a Report in Power BI Desktop'
     module: '7 - Create Reports'
 ---

-# Enhance a Report in Power BI Desktop, Part 2
+# Enhance a Report in Power BI Desktop

 **The estimated time to complete the lab is 45 minutes.**